bigcommerce/themes-lib-skeleton/README.md

 Page-specific: `_home.scss`, `_blog-post.scss` etc.

 ##### modules/
 For overrides to any modules you may need.
 If you've got a `carousel` module and you want different arrow colours or the like, drop a `_carousel.scss` in here.
-Never be editing anything within a jspm package.

 ### JS
 ```